 State Archive of the Republic of Macedonia

-The network of nine archives in Macedonia, centrally managed by the State Archive of the Republic of Macedonia and functioning as Departments,dislocated organizational units of the State Archive and perform archival functions at a particular territorial area in Macedonia:
+The network of nine archives in Macedonia is centrally managed by the State Archive of the Republic of Macedonia.
+Each archive functions as a separate Department, оr as a dislocated organizational unit of the State Archive of the Republic of Macedonia and performs archival functions at a particular territorial area in Macedonia:

 Department Bitola, is responsible for the following five municipalities: Bitola, Demir Hisar, Mogila, Novaci and Resen.